ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/ischemic_stroke/index.rst

        a first-ever stroke through day 28 following the event
    * - P
      - **P**\ ost Ischemic Stroke
-     - Simulant that is in duration-based period beginning 28 days following the occurrence of a stroke event
+     - Simulant that has survived more than 28 days following their last ischemic stroke and who may be experiencing chronic elevated mortality and disability due to the event.

 .. todo::